8 Coed Recreational Flag Football Rules

 COIN FLIP/BEGINNING OF GAME

-The team that wins the coin flip (or a one-time Ro-Sham-Bo) at the start of the game must choose one of two options: 1) which team is to receive, 2) the goal his/her team will defend.
+The team that wins the coin flip at the start of the game must choose one of two options: 1) which team is to receive, 2) the goal his/her team will defend.
 Teams flip flop direction, and the team that started the game on defense will start the second half on offense.
 There are no kick-offs.
 Play starts 8 paces/yards from the goal-line.
-If a team chooses to defer they give the first choice to the other team.
+If a team chooses to defer, they give the first choice to the other team.

 Rosters are limited to 15 people.

-• There is no maximum limit to the amount of females that must be on the field.
-To ensure coed participation, a penalty will ensue if the offensive team fails to use a female as an operative player within 3 consecutive downs.
+• To ensure coed participation, a penalty of 5 steps will ensue if the offensive team fails to use a female as an operative player within 3 consecutive downs.

 An Operative Player is defined as a player who: